Psvensso/react-starter-book/react-components.md

 What’s important is that both child and parent elements are _just descriptions and not the actual instances_.

---An element is not attached to the DOM in any way.

 ### Component Elements